jurisgpt/xForCloBot/workflow_alignment.md

 xForCloBot intersects with task categories widely used in legal AI research and model development:

-### 🔹 Litigation Task Categories
+### 🔹 Litigation Tasks
 - **Analysis of Litigation Filings**: Case outcomes are mapped to structured features for reasoning.
 - **Case Law Research**: Appellate-level decisions serve as legal grounding sources.
 - **Drafting & Reasoning Simulation**: Output logic structures mimic motion reasoning and intake summaries.
 - **Document Review & Analysis**: Case metadata is extracted and codified from judicial rulings.
 - **Trial Prep & Argument Framing**: Case summaries inform prompt chains to emulate pretrial legal reasoning.

-### 🔹 Transactional Overlap
+### 🔹 Transactional Tasks
-- **Risk Assessment & Compliance**: Scores help attorneys assess exposure and procedural integrity.
+- **Risk Assessment & Compliance**: Scores help attorneys assess exposure and procedural integrity.Legal soundness of claims and controversy.
-- **Due Diligence Proxy**: Features replicate intake filters used to evaluate prospective client matters.
+- **Due Diligence**: Evaluate prospective client matters - is there a case ?
 - **Legal Research**: All decision paths and criteria are anchored in case law.
+- **Document Analysis**: Client document analysis - mortage, contracts, real estate, title, recordings etc.

 ---

-xForCloBot is designed not just as a decision support tool, but as a platform for aligning machine outputs with real legal judgment, structure, and context.
+xForCloBot is designed not just as a decision support tool, but serves as  platform for aligning machine outputs with real world law firm workflows.